Developer Terms and Conditions

 9 FORCE MAJEURE

-9.1 Subject to clause 10.1, neither Party shall be liable to the other Party for any delay or non-performance of its obligations under this Agreement arising directly from a Force Majeure Event, provided that the affected Party:
+9.1 Subject to clause 10.1, neither Party will be liable to the other Party for any delay or non-performance of its obligations under this Agreement arising directly from a Force Majeure Event, provided that the affected Party:

 9.1.1 promptly notifies the other Party in writing of the cause of the delay or non-performance and the likely duration of the delay or non-performance; and